 This article covers all settings that are set directly on the stack.
 It's important to note that these are not the only settings that affect how runs and tasks within a given stack are processed - environment, attached contexts, runtime configuration and various integrations will all play a role here, too.

-This setting indicates whether a stack has administrative privileges.
+This setting indicates whether a stack has administrative privileges within the space it lives in.
 Runs executed by administrative stacks receive an API token that gives them administrative access to a subset of the Spacelift API used by our Terraform provider, which means they can create, update and destroy Spacelift resources.

 The main use case is to create one or a small number of administrative stacks that declaratively define the rest of Spacelift resources like other stacks, their environments, contexts, policies, modules, worker pools etc. in order to avoid ClickOps.